ArduPilot/ardupilot_wiki/common/source/docs/common-rfd900.rst

 -  868Mhz ISM for EU area
 -  900Mhz ISM for US area

-Users can either aquire a radio modem, antennas and cables separately or by getting ready made telemetry set (as seen below).
+Users can either acquire a radio modem, antennas and cables separately or by getting ready made telemetry set (as seen below).

 The radio and antennas as separate units are available: